Cornell-PoBE/A1/README.md

 * A time of creation
 * A due date

 You should write a model to represent this series of information called `Task`.
-In addition, you should write endpoints that let a person do the following:
+In addition, you should write endpoints that allow for the following functionality:

 #### Create a task